-I’m an author, public speaker and blogger specialising in self-development and mental health/wellbeing from Australia, and I have a true passion for helping others to be the best they can be.
+I’m an author, coach and speaker specialising in self-development and mental health/wellbeing from Australia, and I have a true passion for helping others to be the best they can be.

 I am now recovering and building a new life for myself, one that is more focused on true happiness, gratitude and mindfulness.
 In addition to publishing my works and offering my services as a public speaker and specialist in both self-development and mental health/wellbeing, I am undertaking a Bachelor of Arts degree, studying Sociology and Psychology, to better inform the work I do and to support me in helping others.
 My personal goal is to focus my energy on the areas of my life which make me feel happy and fulfilled so that I can, in turn, help others to feel happy and fulfilled.

-I’ve released a number of books about self-development and mental health/wellbeing; my latest, No-Nonsense Advice For Living, will be released in June 2017.
+I’ve released a number of books about self-development and mental health/wellbeing; my latest, No-Nonsense Advice For Living, was released in June 2017.
 My next book, Mental Illness Sucks!
-(But It’s Not The End Of The World), will be released in September 2017.
+(But It’s Not The End Of The World), will be released in late 2017.

 Thanks for reading and sharing my journey – if you enjoy my blog, please subscribe via email in the ‘Follow My Blog’ section to the right.

 If you would like to get in touch, you may contact me on social media (Facebook, Twitter, Instagram and LinkedIn) or by leaving a comment on one of my regular blog entries (keep it positive please!).
-Alternatively, you can email me directly at firstname.lastname@example.org.
-For speaking opportunities, please email me directly or contact my management team at Turntable Communications by email at email@example.com.
+Alternatively, you can email me directly at email@example.com.
+For speaking opportunities, please email me directly.

 Thanks for sharing my journey with me!